jimmyking9999999/LCSWrapper/README.md

 ## IoTM Support:

 My [snapshot](https://api.aventuristo.net/av-snapshot?u=Jimmyking#a4) includes most perms and skills that are supported.
-Additional IoTMs that are supported include the following IoTM functionalities.
-Stat-stick shinies such as the Guzzlr application will always be included, as the script uses the mafia maximizer for equipment stats:
+Additional IoTMs that are supported with their functionalities are listed below: (Stat-stick shinies such as the Guzzlr application will always be included, as the script uses the mafia maximizer for equipment stats)

 - Boxing Day care package
 - Distant Woods Getaway Brochure
-- Beach Comb Box
 - mint-in-box Powerful Glove
 - God Lobster Egg
 - pantogram